marykdb/maryk/documentation/properties/properties.md

 - MapValue - true for properties which can be used as a value within a Map
 - List - true for properties which can be used within a List

+## Operations

+Properties can be checked or changed with operations like change, delete or check.
+Read more in the [operations documentation](operations.md)

 ## Validation

 All property definitions contain ways to add validations.
 These validations